blevine37/IAM-XED/README.md

 ## Python API

 You can use IAM-XED as a library in your Python scripts.
-The input is provided  instead of a list of flags in command line as a `argparse.Namespace` object, which can be created from a dictionary of parameters.
-Note that the list of arguments must contain all the parameters, no defaults will be assumed!
+The input is provided  instead of a list of flags in the command line as an `argparse.Namespace` object, which can be created from a dictionary of parameters.
+Note that the list of arguments must contain all the parameters; no defaults will be assumed!
 The main function to call is then `iamxed(params)`.
 An example of how to use IAM-XED as a library is shown below:

 ```python
 from iamxed import iamxed